Rescue of Jews by Catholics during the Holocaust: Overview

-Catholic bishops in Germany sometimes spoke out on human rights issues, but protests against anti-Jewish policies tended to be by way of private lobbying of government ministers.
-After Pius XII's 1943 Mystici corporis Christi encyclical (which condemned the killing of the disabled amid the ongoing Nazi euthanasia program), a joint declaration from the German bishops denounced the killing of "innocent and defenceless mentally handicapped, incurably infirm and fatally wounded, innocent hostages, and disarmed prisoners of war and criminal offenders, people of a foreign race or descent".
-Resistor priests active in rescuing Jews include the martyrs Bernard Lichtenberg and Alfred Delp, and laywomen Gertrud Luckner and Margarete Sommer used Catholic agencies to aid German Jews, under the protection of Bishops such as Konrad von Preysing.
+Catholic bishops in Germany sometimes spoke out on human rights issues, but protests against anti-Jewish policies were often limited to private lobbying of government ministers.
+After Pius XII's 1943 Mystici corporis Christi encyclical (which condemned the killing of the disabled amid the ongoing Nazi euthanasia program), a joint declaration from the German bishops denounced the killing of "innocent and defenseless mentally handicapped, incurably infirm and fatally wounded, innocent hostages, and disarmed prisoners of war and criminal offenders, and people of a foreign race or descent".
+Resistor active in rescuing Jews included priests Bernard Lichtenberg, Alfred Delp, Maximilian Kolbe, as well as laywomen Gertrud Luckner and Margarete Sommer.
+They used Catholic agencies to aid German Jews, under the protection of Bishops such as Konrad von Preysing.

-In Italy, the popes lobbied Mussolini against anti-Semitic policies, while Vatican diplomats, among them Giuseppe Burzio in Slovakia, Filippo Bernardini in Switzerland and Giuseppe Angelo Roncalli in Turkey rescued thousands.
-The nuncio to Budapest, Angelo Rotta, and Bucharest, Andrea Cassulo, have been recognised by Yad Vashem.
-The Church played an important role in the defence of Jews in Belgium, France, and the Netherlands, encouraged by the protests of leaders such as Cardinal Jozef-Ernest van Roey, Archbishop Jules-Géraud Saliège, and Johannes de Jong.
-From his Vatican office, Monsignor Hugh O'Flaherty operated an escape operation for Jews and Allied escapees.
-Priests and nuns of orders like the Jesuits, Franciscans and Benedictines hid children in monasteries, convents and schools.
+In Italy, the popes lobbied Mussolini against anti-Semitic policies, while Vatican diplomats, among them Giuseppe Burzio in Slovakia, Filippo Bernardini in Switzerland, and Giuseppe Angelo Roncalli in Turkey, rescued thousands.
+The apostolic nuncio to Budapest, Angelo Rotta, and to Bucharest, Andrea Cassulo, have been recognized as Righteous Among the Nations by Yad Vashem.
+The Church played an important role in the defense of Jews in Belgium, France, and the Netherlands, encouraged by the public protests and statements of leaders such as Cardinal Jozef-Ernest van Roey, Archbishop Jules-Géraud Saliège, and Johannes de Jong.
+From his Vatican office, Monsignor Hugh O'Flaherty operated an escape network for Jews and Allied escapees.
+Priests and nuns of orders like the Jesuits, Franciscans, and Benedictines hid children in monasteries, convents, and schools.
 Margit Slachta's Hungarian Social Service Sisterhood saved thousands.
-In Poland, the unique Żegota organisation also rescued thousands and Mother Matylda Getter's Franciscan Sisters sheltered hundreds of Jewish children who escaped the Warsaw Ghetto.
-In France, Belgium, and Italy, Catholic underground networks were particularly active and saved thousands of Jews, particularly in central Italy where groups like the Assisi Network were active, and in southern France.
+In Poland, the Żegota organization also rescued thousands, and Mother Matylda Getter's Franciscan Sisters sheltered hundreds of Jewish children who escaped the Warsaw Ghetto.
+In France, Belgium, and Italy, Catholic underground networks were particularly active and saved thousands of Jews, particularly in Central Italy where groups like the Assisi Network were active, and in Southern France.